 I have written before about what to do during and after a race where everything seems to be going wrong.
 Unfortunately, bad runs aren’t limited to races.
-In the months you spend training for a marathon, you’re likely to have at least one bad training run.
+In the months you spend training, you’re likely to have at least one bad marathon training run.
 It’s a matter of when, not if.

 So what to do?